keller-mark/blog/README.md

-This repo is intended as a place where I will share thoughts via blog posts, with content written in markdown files.
-Eventually I will get around to also rendering the posts on my website, but in the meantime, thank you to github for doing the markdown rendering.
+Eventually I may get around to rendering these posts on my website, but in the meantime, thank you to GitHub for doing the markdown rendering.

 ### Table of contents